vguillou/vguillou.github.io/webcomponents/splash-element/README.md

 ## What can you do with it ?

-**&lt;splash-element&gt;** allows you to customize the transition with a Polymer's built-in effects, and lets you decide when it should be played :
+**&lt;splash-element&gt;** allows you to customize the transition with a Polymer's built-in effects (or your let you implement your own), and lets you decide when it should be played :
 * At once when your Web-Component is fully ready
 * After a given time (don't worry, if your Web-Component isn't ready yet, the transition will be delayed until it is)
 * When your own Web-Component fires an event of your choosing
 * Or simply manually, whenever you see fit

-You can also rewind it, and listen to the end of the transition.
+You can also rewind it, and listen for the end of the transition.

 ## How can you do it ?